APrf Samantha Schulz

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

 Sam has research and teaching experience across a diversity of social contexts, including Kenya, India, China, and the South Australian Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
 Sam has received multiple awards for higher education teaching and research excellence.
-She is co-convenor of the Pedagogies for Justice Research Group that sits across UniSA and The University of Adelaide, member of the Centre for Research in Educational and Social Inclusion (CRESI), and the Fay Gale Centre for Research on Gender.
+She is co-convenor of the Pedagogies for Justice Research Group, member of the Centre for Research in Educational and Social Inclusion (CRESI), and the Fay Gale Centre for Research on Gender.
 Sam is Program Director for the Master of Teaching, and co-editor of the Routledge 'Local Global Issues in Education' Series.

 Sam is chief investigator on the ARC Discovery Project 'Culturally Responsive Schooling' (DP220100651, 2022-24) with co-chief investigators Professor Lester Irabinna Rigney (UniSA, project lead), Professor Robert Hattam (UniSA), Dr Abigail Diplock (UniSA), Ms Mikayla King (UniSA), Professor Michalinos Zembylas (Open University of Cyprus), and Associate Professor Nadeem Memon (UniSA - Centre for Islamic Thought and Education, CITE).
 The project explores how the affective environments of schools attend to the diverse cultural, academic and emotional needs of their communities in the process of becoming culturally responsive, bringing together methods from ethnography, critical policy analysis, and educational action research.
 Sam’s broader research includes examinations of race and whiteness, and critical explorations of gender and gendered violence.